When you calculate customer lifetime value, you’ll get a concrete monetary value for how much your customer is worth — in dollars.

 Simply put, it’s more expensive to attract and acquire new customers than it is to keep existing loyal ones.
-In fact, it costs 10 times more to earn new customers than it does to retain existing ones.
+In fact, it costs 10 times more to earn new customers than it does to retain existing ones — which is why it’s important to look at your Lifetime Value (LTV) and CAC ratio.
 We’ll explain this more in the customer lifetime value example in our next section.

 Customer lifetime value is important because it: